Manasa379798425/hisrdm/README.md

-The Cuban Revolution in 1959 brought Fidel Castro to power in Cuba.
+The invention of the telephone by Alexander Graham Bell in 1876 revolutionized communication.